stevedatadog/katacoda-scenarios/datadog-201/assets/lms/2-runbooks/about-runbooks.md

   - Add a table listing the most recent synthetic browser test results that the SLO monitors
   - Enumerate troubleshooting steps
   - Describe a common mitigation strategy
-  - Link to to the runbook from the SLO and the executive dashboard
+  - Link to the runbook from the SLO and the executive dashboard

 When you're done your runbook will look like this:
 ![Runbook preview](./runbook_preview.png)